Dr. Munson’s Performing Arts Competition

 Contest Rules and Entry Criteria

-We are pleased to announce that President Munson is sponsoring a Performing Arts Competition as part of Imagine RIT 2018.
-The contest is open to all current RIT students (undergraduate or graduate level) who enjoy dance, music and drama.
+We are pleased to announce that President Munson is sponsoring a Performing Arts Competition as part of Imagine RIT 2020.
+The contest is open to all current RIT students (undergraduate or graduate level) who enjoy dance, music, drama, comedy, juggling, and more - pretty much any talent that can be displayed on stage.
 Students may participate as an individual, ensemble or group.
 Following are the rules and regulations for the contest.

 There is no fee to register.

 Event organizers will review paper (email) submissions.
-If your submission is accepted, you will receive a follow up email with a request for a video submission.
-Finalists will be chosen to perform live on Friday, April 27, 2018 (the evening prior to Imagine RIT), 6-8pm in Ingle Auditorium.
+If your submission is accepted, you will receive a follow up email with a request for a video or audio submission.
+Finalists will be chosen to perform live on Friday, April 24, 2020 (the evening prior to Imagine RIT), 6-8pm in Ingle Auditorium.
+Please be advised that finalists are required to attend a dress rehearsal the week before the competition (actual date/time TBD).

-Winners will be announced at the conclusion of the competition on Friday, April 27, 2018, and will be eligible to perform during the Opening Ceremony of Imagine RIT, Saturday, April 28, 2018, at 10 a.m. on the outdoor stage near the Sentinel in Simone Plaza.
+Winners will be announced at the conclusion of the competition on Friday, April 24, 2020, and will be eligible to perform during the Opening Ceremony of Imagine RIT, Saturday, April 25, 2020, at 10 a.m. in Ingle Auditorium, Student Alumni Union.

 General Rules for Performing Arts